Mariah Carey Shares How She Used To Confide In Prince And Shows Wedding Dress She Would Have Worn On Big Day With Packer

 Carey then requested of fans that they give a moment of silence for the musical icon.

 Lately, Carey may be feeling like good advice is needed seeing as she has had quite an eventful few months.
-After becoming engaged to billionaire James Packer, the business mogul broke it off with Carey in the fall which meant that all of the planning that had gone in was for nothing.
+After becoming engaged to billionaire James Packer, the business mogul broke it off with Carey in the fall, which meant that all of the planning that had gone in was for nothing.
 Carey had gone so far as to select her wedding dress for the big day, and just recently revealed the gown that she would have worn for her walk down the aisle.

 An upcoming episode of Mariah’s World shows Carey preparing for the wedding by being fitted for her wedding dress, obviously revealing moments that happened months ago before the relationship with Packer turned a bit ugly.
 Rumors of Mariah being involved with backup dancer Bryan Tanaka, even prior to the split, are said to have been one of the reasons that Packer dumped the songstress.
 It’s clear that Tanaka is a constant in Carey’s life as he is even shown in the footage at the dress fitting.
 News.com Australia relays the details of the said fitting.